tomo835g/Deep-Learning-to-find-Superconductors/README.md

 You must delete two Fe-based materials, LaFePO and LaFePFO, from the data of 2007, if you want to use the data of 2007, because the two Fe-based materials are similar to Fe-based high-Tc superconductors.
 See our paper in detail to get more explanation.

 # How to make the reading periodic table (rpt) type data
+You must enter each [year] directory.
+The codes are under each [year] directory.
 ## For superconductors
 1. `python preprocessing_open.py --year_until 2007, 2009, or -1 --fill 0`
  year_until==-1 means the year_until is 2018.  -1 is default, which means 2018.